kevinsea/Insight-Wiki-Stage/Async Commands and Queries.md

 Insight allows you to call the following methods in asynchronous mode:

-* AsyncExecute / AsyncExecuteSql
+* ExecuteAsync / ExecuteSqlAsync
-* AsyncQuery / AsyncQuerySql
+* QueryAsync / QuerySqlAsync
 * ToList

 ## Before You Begin ##